The UCR Library will host a poster contest as part of Geographic Information Systems (GIS) Day 2018 activities at UC Riverside.

 GIS Day, first established in 1999, provides an opportunity for people to learn about geography and the uses of GIS.
-This year, GIS Day falls on Wednesday, Nov.
+This year, UCR will observe GIS Day on Thursday, Nov.
 15.

 Both undergraduate and graduate students are encouraged to enter posters that highlight their use of GIS.
-All academic disciplines are eligible, including natural and social sciences as well as humanities.
+All academic disciplines are eligible, including humanities as well as natural and social sciences.

 Collaborations are allowed, as are multiple entries.
 Please note that for group entries, the first author listed will be eligible for any prizes, should that entry win.

 Prior to entering, students must submit an abstract before 5:00 p.m. on Thursday, Oct.
 25 for review and approval by the GIS Day Planning Committee.

 To submit an abstract, please fill out this application form.
 For questions, you can contact Janet Reyes (email@example.com) at the Orbach Science Library’s Map Collection, or call (951) 827-6421.